 Debugging is an unstructured, step-by-step, manual process to find and eliminate a specific system error.
 Depending on the defects reported, the developer begins to diagnose a program/code to find a bug.
 Developers must correct the code so that the actual result is the same as expected.
-With the help of the added details by the tester, the developer finds out the error and then fix it.
-After correcting the error, the developer tests the fix and sends the issue back to the tester to retest.
+With the help of the added details by the tester, the developer finds out the error and then fixes it.
+After correcting the error, the developer tests the fix and sends the issue back to the tester to re-test.

 What are the Differences between Testing and Debugging?

 Testing and Debugging, both help in making the software defect-free but we have some basic differences between these two techniques.